 Overview

-In the early 2000s a major redevelopment was planned, with €4.285 million secured from the Department of the Environment and an additional €2.92 million Access grant.
-Although groundworks began in 2008, the project was halted and the original manse remains the museum’s home.
+Plans for a major expansion and redevelopment were drawn up in the early 2000s, with significant funding secured from the Department of the Environment and an Access grant.
+Although preliminary groundworks began in 2008, the project was eventually shelved.
+Instead, the original manse has been carefully maintained, preserving the intimate, historic atmosphere that visitors appreciate.

 What to See & Do